-Chocolate and Wild Hazelnut cake
+Chocolate and Wild Hazelnut Cake

 The race for Hazelnuts each year is a matter of timing.
-Too late and those industrious squirrels will have them all and too early and the hazelnut itself is just not worth having.
+To late and those industrious squirrels will have them all and too early and the hazelnut itself is just not worth having.
 Hazelnuts at this time of the year are just right, some are still green and some are starting to ripen and harden, either way they are currently still there and available to make this fantastic cake.

-Chocolate and Hazelnut cake
+Chocolate and Hazelnut Cake Recipe

 For the cake: